NREL/resstock/measures/ResStockArguments/README.md

 **cooking_range_oven_is_induction**

 Whether the cooking range is induction.
-If not provided, the OS-HPXML default (see [HPXML Cooking Range/Oven](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-cooking-range-oven)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-cooking-range-oven'>HPXML Cooking Range/Oven</a>) is used.

 - **Name:** ``cooking_range_oven_is_induction``
 - **Type:** ``String``